touqeerShah/stable-coin/README.md

 ### Step to install and setup

-Follow step from link to install `https://book.getfoundry.sh/getting-started/installation`
+1. Follow step from link to install `https://book.getfoundry.sh/getting-started/installation`

-create project `forge init`
+2. Create project `forge init`

+3. Add Openzeppelin Contract for support  `forge install openzeppelin/openzeppelin-contracts --no-commit`

+4. we create two contract Stable ERC20 coin and Engine
+5. we set threshold to let said %150  to collateral mean we never all system to be go down to this if it happend we liquidated coin to make it stable token price
+    - Ask someone to liqiuidated there coin in return he will recevied reward of collateral which always more then the actual coint values to motivate user to make system stable

 # Thank you!